oseyosey/verl/docs/start/multinode.rst

     echo "IP Head: $ip_head"

     # make sure we set environment variables before Ray initialization
+    # If you are using vllm<=0.6.3, you might need to set the following environment variable to avoid bugs:
+    # export VLLM_ATTENTION_BACKEND=XFORMERS

     # Print out all env variables
     printenv